 - The Ouse Valley Viaduct (seen to better effect on Walk #22) was opened in 1841 and carries the Brighton main line 450m across this wide valley, 29m above the river.
 Its 37 brick arches are topped with a stone balustrade and four classical pavilions, making it one of the most elegant railway structures in Britain.

-- Borde Hill was built in 1598 and the house was owned by several different families in the following centuries.
-The gardens were created by the Clarke family, who bought the property in 1892 and were patrons of plant collectors in the early 20thC.
-They have been open to the public since 1965.
+- Borde Hill Garden was created by the Clarke family, who bought the Elizabethan house and grounds in 1892 and were patrons of plant collectors in the early 20thC.
+The garden has been open to the public since 1965.

 - The Ardingly branch connected the Brighton line at Haywards Heath with the Bluebell line at Horsted Keynes.
 The intermediate station at Ardingly was popular with ramblers and often the destination for special trains.
-This short section is still used by freight trains.
+The short section from the Brighton line to its old goods yard is still used by freight trains.

 - The Ouse Valley Railway was a ‘spoiler’ operation by the London, Brighton & South Coast Railway, which wanted to keep rivals out of its territory.
 It would have linked the Brighton line to St Leonards (near Hastings) via Uckfield and Hailsham.
 Shortly after work began in 1866 the collapse of the bank financing its construction led to the project being abandoned.